 - Add the paste to a small mixing bowl with the mustard, lemon juice, egg yolk and salt and whisk together.
 Then slowly pour in the olive oil, whisking constantly, to form an emulsified dressing.

 - Pour half of the dressing over the bowl of kale and massage it together with your hands until all the leaves are well-coated.
+Add more if needed.

 - Grate the cheese on a box grater, then sprinkle ¾ of it into the salad and toss together.
 Let the salad sit for a bit - up to one hour - to allow the flavors to come together.
-Top with the remaining cheese and serve.
+Top with the remaining cheese and breadcrumbs and serve.

 Notes